Handling state space explosion in verification of component-based systems: A review: Results on SSE reduction methods

-W. Lijun et al. \cite{wu2015efficient} proposed an I/O efficient methodology to provide a model checker based on extending memory.
-Their methodology is generally is based on NDF (or nested depth first).
-By combining the following three methods they have achieved a significant improvement in time efficiency of I/O. The first method is sorting a hash table in linear time.
+W. Lijun \textit{et al.} \cite{wu2015efficient} proposed an I/O (input/output) efficient methodology to provide a model checker based on extending memory.
+Their methodology is generally based on nested depth-first (NDF).
+By combining the following three methods the authors have achieved a significant improvement in time efficiency of I/Os.
+The first method is sorting a hash table in linear time.
 In this method, the already visited states sorted in a hash table will be merged into a hash table which is saved and sorted into the external memory.
-Second method is detecting duplication in cache.
-Finally, third method refers to managing of the dynamic path.
+The second method is detecting duplicates in a cache.
+Finally, the third method refers to the managing of the dynamic path.
 This methodology gives performance guarantees for I/O efficiency.